How Much Snow Has Fallen in Chicago — And How it Compares to Past Winters

-If it feels like you've been shoveling snow for a bulk of the month, you're not alone.
-February in Chicago has felt particularly snowy, not to mention icy and cold.
+If February in Chicago feels particularly snowy, you're right.
+After the latest snowstorm, the city has seen a winter’s worth of snow in the past three weeks alone.

+In the last 22 days, 36.2 inches of snow fell on Chicago.
+Typically the city averages 36 inches of snow for an entire season.
+Comparatively, in the previous 122 days, we saw 8.6 inches.

 So is this the snowiest winter Chicago has ever had?
-Far from it, actually.

-As of Monday morning, Chicago clocked 37.2 inches of snow so far for the season.
-According to NBC 5 meteorologist Paul Deanno, we'd need 40.5 inches of snow to even crack the top 50 of all-time snowiest winters for Chicago.
+Not quite.

 Local